 The SCNBG is an award given to South Carolina's neediest students who have not received a bachelor's degree already, have at least a 2.0 GPA at the beginning of the academic year (fall, spring, summer), are enrolled for in at least 6 credit hours and are residents of South Carolina.
-The maximum award is \$2,500 for a full-time student.
+The maximum award is \$3.500 for a full-time student.

 For continued eligibility for the next academic year, students enrolled full-time during the fall and spring semesters must earn a minimum of 24 credit hours during the academic year.
 Students enrolled part-time during the fall and spring semesters must earn a minimum of 12 credit hours during the academic year.
 Students enrolled in a combination of full-time and part-time during the fall and spring semesters must earn a minimum of 18 credit hours during the academic year.
-Students must earn a minimum of 18 credit hours during the academic year.

 Students must also meet the financial aid office's satisfactory academic progress policy and maintain a minimum cumulative GPA of 2.0.
 Students must complete the Free Application for Federal Student Aid (FAFSA), their financial aid file and earn the required credit hours each year while SCNBG funds are still available.

-Youth in the custody of the Department of Social Services (DSS) are entitled to the maximum Need-based Grant of \$2,500 if the student self-identifies by June 1st.
+Youth in the custody of the Department of Social Services (DSS) are entitled to the maximum Need-based Grant of \$3,500 if the student self-identifies by May 1st.
 Students who have aged out of the DSS system and are living independently may qualify.
-In addition, youth are eligible for additional funding of up to \$2,000 above the \$2,500 maximum.
+In addition, youth are eligible for additional funding of up to \$2,000 above the \$3,500 maximum.

-To be eligible to receive the maximum award and additional funding, foster youth must selfidentify their foster care status to either the Financial Aid Office, the Commission on Higher Education, or the Department of Social Services and must complete a Foster Care Waiver Form.
+To be eligible to receive the maximum award and additional funding, foster youth must self-identify their foster care status to either the Financial Aid Office, the Commission on Higher Education, or the Department of Social Services and must complete a Foster Care Waiver Form.
 The form must be submitted to the Financial Aid Office, the Commission on Higher Education, and to the Department of Social Services.
 The form can be downloaded from the Commission on Higher Education's website at www.che.sc.gov.